 Invitations to complete the survey will be emailed to students' USC email accounts from the Social Research Centre.
 Students can also log into Blackboard and click on the survey link in the SES banner.

 A high rate of student participation in this survey is vital to collect sufficient useful data, but completion of the survey remains voluntary.
 Results from the SES help universities and government improve the student experience, and enhance teaching and learning in Australian universities.

 Great prizes to be won!

-As an incentive for your participation, you will have the chance to enter the weekly prize draw to win a share of $8,000 pre-paid VISA gift cards.
+On completion of the survey you will be entered into the national weekly prize draw to win one of three $1000 pre-paid VISA gift cards.
 Prize draws take place at the end of each week over the four week survey period in August and the total prize draw is valued at $32,000.
 To increase your chances of winning and be eligible for all four prize draws, submit your survey in the first week of August.
 Terms and conditions apply.